jonam85/CarND-Behavioral-Cloning-P3/writeup_report.md

   **On the training,**

+* I have used the AWS gpu2.2xlarge instance to train the model.

 * First trained the model with the carefully driven corner file so that the variations on both side larger angles(considering the flipped images) were well captured by the model.

+* An epoch of 5 and batch size as 32 is used in the generator.

 * Loaded the model with weights from previous step and trained the model for recovery track data.